jma_logo Welcome to TCC wmo_logo

 [Western Pacific and Indian Ocean]

-The area-averaged SST in the tropical western Pacific (NINO.WEST) region was below normal in February (Fig.3).
-The index is likely to be near or below normal during boreal spring, and almost near normal during boreal summer (Fig.12).
+The area-averaged SST in the tropical western Pacific (NINO.WEST) region was above normal in August (Fig.3).
+The index is likely to be above or near normal until boreal winter (Fig.12).

-The area-averaged SST in the tropical Indian Ocean (IOBW) region was above normal in February (Fig.3).
-The index is likely to be above normal until boreal summer (Fig.13).
+The area-averaged SST in the tropical Indian Ocean (IOBW) region was above normal in August (Fig.3).
+The index is likely to be near or below normal until boreal winter (Fig.13).

 The seasonal climate outlook for Japan is available here .